 Many Christians have understood Paul this way, and by “many” I mean more or less the entire tradition of western Christianity, especially as it has been steered through the influence of Augustine, the fourth century CE Church Father and his rather disastrous reading of Romans 5:12.
 (You can get the gist of Augustine’s mistake here.)

 Augustine concluded that all humanity sinned “in” Adam, and that state of sinfulness was passed on biologically (through sex) to their children (which is why Cain killed Abel), and so on and so on.
-(See more here.)
+(See more here)

 This post isn’t about original sin.
 It’s just happened to be the topic of our lunch conversation.
-My point here is that my Jewish classmate–who knew his Bible, in Hebrew, backwards and forwards–didn’t get.
+My point here is that my Jewish classmate–who knew his Bible, in Hebrew, backward and forwards–didn’t get.

 Jewish theology doesn’t depend on Augustine (or Paul), and so they read the story differently.